ipfs-inactive/developer-meetings/sessions/_template.md

 ## Overview

 - **Objective:** _{describe the objective/goal of this session.}_
 - **Activity:** _{describe the activity/format of this session.
-If you're using one of the suggested session formats, you can just say Deep Dive, Poster Making, or Working Session.}_
+If you're using one of the suggested session formats, you can just say Deep Dive, or Poster Making Session.}_
 - **Outcome:** _{describe the outputs from the session.
 By the end of the session, what will you have produced?
 What will the participants have that they lacked before the sesion?}_

 ## Details